PrefectHQ/prefect/docs/tutorials/index.md

 2. [Configuration](/tutorials/flow-task-config/) - enhance your flows and tasks with parameters, retries, caching, and task runners.
 3. [Execution](/tutorials/execution/) - configure how your flows and tasks run.
 4. [Orchestration](/tutorials/orchestration/) - the components of Prefect that enable coordination and orchestration of your flow and task runs.
-5. [Deployments](/tutorials/deployments/) - enable remote flow run execution.
+5. [Projects](/tutorials/projects/) - create and manage deployments and code, and make them easily portable.
-6. [Storage & Infrastructure](/tutorials/storage/) - specify where your flow code is stored and how to configure the execution environment.
+6. [Deployments](/tutorials/deployments/) - enable remote flow run execution.

-If you have used Prefect 1 ("Prefect Core") and are familiar with Prefect workflows, we still recommend reading through these first steps, particularly [Run a flow within a flow](/tutorials/first-steps/#run-a-flow-within-a-flow).
-Prefect 2 flows and subflows offer significant new functionality.
+7. [Storage & Infrastructure](/tutorials/storage/) - specify where your flow code is stored and how to configure the execution environment.